ABSTRACT SUBMISSION DEADLINE: 19 October 2020

 - Lung cancer diagnosis, staging and endoscopic treatment

-- Diseases of the pleura and pneumothorax
+- Diseases of the pleura

 - Bronchoscopic treatment of obstructive lung disease (emphysema, bronchitis and asthma)